-(2) Non-GAAP measures
+(1) Non-GAAP measures

-Operating netback, adjusted EBITDA and funds flow from operations are non-GAAP measures which do not have any standardized meaning prescribed under GAAP.
+Operating netback, EBITDA, funds flow from operations and net debt are non-GAAP measures which do not have any standardized meaning prescribed under GAAP.
 Management views these measures as financial performance measures.
 Investors are cautioned that these measures should not be construed as alternatives to net income or loss or other measures of financial performance as determined in accordance with GAAP.
 Our method of calculating these measures may differ from other companies and, accordingly, may not be comparable to similar measures used by other companies.
 Each non-GAAP financial measure is presented along with the corresponding GAAP measure so as not to imply that more emphasis should be placed on the non-GAAP measure.

-Operating netback, as presented, is defined as oil and natural gas sales less operating and transportation expenses.
+Operating netback, as presented, is defined as oil and natural gas sales less operating, workover and transportation expenses.
 Management believes that operating netback is a useful supplemental measure for management and investors to analyze financial performance and provides an indication of the results generated by our principal business activities prior to the consideration of other income and expenses.
 A reconciliation from oil and natural gas sales to operating netback is provided in the table above.

-Adjusted EBITDA, as presented, is defined as net loss adjusted for depletion, depreciation and accretion ("DD&A") expenses, asset impairment, interest expense, income tax recovery or expense, unrealized financial instruments loss or gain, loss on sale of business units and gain on acquisition, and foreign exchange gains and losses.
-Management uses this supplemental measure to analyze performance and income or loss generated by our principal business activities prior to the consideration of how non-cash items affect that income or loss, and believes that this financial measure is useful supplemental information for investors to analyze our performance and our financial results.
-A reconciliation from net loss to adjusted EBITDA is as follows:
+EBITDA, as presented, is defined as net income or loss adjusted for depletion, depreciation and accretion ("DD&A") expenses, interest expense and income tax expense (recovery).
+Management uses this supplemental measure to analyze performance and income generated by our principal business activities prior to the consideration of how non-cash items affect that income, and believes that this financial measure is useful supplemental information for investors to analyze our performance and our financial results.
+A reconciliation from net income to EBITDA is as follows:

-Year Ended December 31, (Thousands of U.S. Dollars) 2017 2016 2015 Net loss \$ (31,708) \$ (465,565) \$ (268,029) Adjustments to reconcile net loss to adjusted EBITDA DD&A expenses 131,335 139,535 176,386 Asset impairment 1,514 616,649 323,918 Interest expense 13,882 14,145 Income tax expense (recovery) 69,038 (184,669) (100,059) Unrealized financial instruments loss (gain) 17,492 10,717 (1,722) Loss on sale of business units and (gain) on acquisition 44,385 (929) Foreign exchange loss (gain) 2,067 (1,469) (17,242) Adjusted EBITDA (non-GAAP) \$ 248,005 \$ 128,414 \$ 113,252
+Year Ended December 31, (Thousands of U.S. Dollars) 2018 2017 2016 Net Income (loss) \$ 102,616 \$ (31,708) \$ (465,565) Adjustments to reconcile net loss to adjusted EBITDA DD&A expenses 197,867 131,335 139,535 Interest expense 27,364 13,882 14,145 Income tax expense (recovery) 48,871 69,038 (184,669) EBITDA (non-GAAP) \$ 376,718 \$ 182,547 \$ (496,554)

-Funds flow from operations, as presented, is defined as net income or loss adjusted for DD&A expenses, asset impairment, deferred tax expense or recovery, stock-based compensation expense, amortization of debt issuance costs, cash settlement of RSUs, unrealized foreign exchange and financial instruments gains and losses, loss on sale of business units or gain on acquisition and other gain.
+Funds flow from operations, as presented, is defined as net income or loss adjusted for DD&A expenses, asset impairment, deferred tax expense or recovery, stock-based compensation expense, amortization of debt issuance costs, cash settlement of RSUs, unrealized foreign exchange and financial instruments gains and losses, cash settlement of financial instruments, and loss or gain on acquisition.
 Management uses this financial measure to analyze performance and income or loss generated by our principal business activities prior to the consideration of how non-cash items affect that income or loss, and believes that this financial measure is also useful supplemental information for investors to analyze performance and our financial results.
 A reconciliation from net income or loss to funds flow from operations is as follows: